 Commercial property’s allure not only demonstrates the underlying investor demand for bricks and mortar investment, but it also serves as an important reflection of the long-term attitudes investors hold towards the UK’s future as a global business power.
 Political shocks such as Brexit and the formation of a minority Government have done little to deter investment in the commercial sector.
 By investing into property such as office buildings, serviced offices, retail stores, factories, hotels, warehouses and medical centres, investors are evidently confident the UK will remain an important financial market for those seeking traditional secured assets.

-To support the demands of the market, MFS offers tailored bridging solutions for those seeking to direct their capital into both residential and commercial property.
+To support the demands of the market, MFS offers tailored bridging loans for those seeking to direct their capital into both residential and commercial property.
 We have previously facilitated commercial loans to support transactions involving office buildings, shopping centres, retail businesses, hotels, nursing homes, hospitals, religious institutions, HMOs and other special purpose properties.
 We have also arranged corporate finance for airline groups, oil and gas companies, agribusiness and manufacturing companies, demonstrating our ability to provide flexible and bespoke finance solutions across the commercial sector.